 BOYD, Private John B, 61st Canadians - not found on Canadian records or on any of the relevant local church listing.
 He appears to be John Boyd Gibb and is listed below.

-His brother, 1133 Hugh Burns, Royal Irish Rifles, also served and was wounded by gas.
+John Burns' brother, 18/1133 Hugh Burns, Royal Irish Rifles, also served and was wounded by gas.
+He also 036047 of the Army Ordnance Corps, this a body responsible for the maintenance and repair of armaments and munitions.
 He is buried in Glynn Parish Church (St John’s) Cemetery.
 He had been born on the 9th June 1894 at Ballyhone, Glynn, Co.
 Antrim.

 CARMICHAEL, 460262 Private James McNeill (McNiel on CEF record), 2nd Canadian Infantry after the 16th June 1916 and via the 90th militia, the 61st Battalion and the 44th Battalion, was killed in action on the 21st September 1916.
 He was the son of shoemaker William Carmichael of Glynn and his wife Jane (sometimes Jennie, Jenny or Jessie) McNeill, and he had been born on the 22nd (24th July 1880 on CEF record) July 1880 at Glynn.
 Private James Carmichael was single and a labourer and gave his widower father (‘Jenny’ died aged 38 on the 20th April 1895 at Ballysnodd, Larne) William Carmichael, Carnduff, Kilwaughter, Larne as his next of kin, though he also indicated that his brother John (born 17th October 1878 at Newlands, Glynn) lived at Swift Current, Saskatchewan).
 He had enlisted in Winnipeg, left Canada for Europe aboard the SS Olympic in April 1916, was in France after the 17th June 1916, and was killed in the 'vicinity of Courcelette' on the 21 September 1916.